-Environment Canada, A Primer on Fresh Water established by Health Canada for microbiological criteria.
+A Maximum Acceptable Concentration (MAC) level has been established by Health Canada for microbiological criteria.
 Each MAC has been designed to safeguard human health, assuming a lifelong consumption of drinking water containing the substances at the maximum concentration level.

 Aesthetic Objectives (AOs) apply to characteristics of drinking water that can affect its acceptance by consumers.
 These would include items such as taste, odour, and appearance.
 However, there are constituents that could pose a health risk in some individuals (i.e. compromised immunity, etc.) if the allowable AOs are exceeded.